imperugo/imperugo.github.io/_drafts/2014-06-11-advanced-logging-with-nodejs.markdown

 ##What's an appender?

 Basically It's a simple way to have more than one output during logging.
-To be clearer let's try to think about an application where you want to see your logging in the console, but also in a file or [Raygun](https://raygun.io/).
+To be clearer let's try to think about an application where you want to see your logging in the console, but also in a file or an external service like [Raygun](https://raygun.io/).

 In my [Node sample repository](https://github.com/imperugo/NodeJs-Sample) I created a demo of a simple web page (using [Express](http://expressjs.com/)) configuring the web server with the most needed middleware and some log.